We're campaigning for a fairer tax and benefits regime for authors.

 Thomas Dewar - Income Tax, Pay, More

 Current tax and benefit rules do not work well for authors.
 Many authors hold a number of jobs to sustain a creative career, and need to navigate a complex, bureaucratic tax system.
 Those who are registered solely as self-employed do not receive holiday or sick pay, or other employee benefits such as company pensions.
-A 2016 European Commission study on authors’ remuneration which surveyed authors, journalists, translators and illustrators across Europe found that UK workers had less protection than in many other countries.
-For example the AGESSA scheme in France allows authors to receive benefits such as sick pay and unemployment benefit and pay reduced social security benefits with publishers and other content users making contributions to the fund.
-Similar provisions apply in Germany and other countries.
+A 2016 European Commission study on authors’ remuneration which surveyed authors, journalists, translators and illustrators across Europe found that UK writers had less protection than in many other countries.
+For example the AGESSA scheme in France allows authors to receive benefits such as sick pay and unemployment benefit, with publishers and other content users making contributions to the fund.
+Similar provisions apply in Germany.

 Abolition of Class 2 National Insurance Contributions (NICs)

 Writers, illustrators and translators earning less than £6205 per year are set to lose out under the Government's plans to abolish Class 2 NICs from April 2019.
-Self-employed workers earning below £6205 will still be able to make voluntary contributions towards their state pension – but only in the form of Class 3 NICs, which are £14.65 a week.
+In order to make voluntary contributions towards their state pension, authors will have to pay Class 3 NICs, which are £14.65 a week.
 This adds up to £761.80 per year, a fivefold increase on the Class 2 annual contribution of £153.40.

-The SoA have met with and written to HMRC officials, in order to express concern that this change will disproportionately affect authors and other creators who are already struggling financially.
+The SoA have submitted evidence and met with HMRC officials, in order to express concern that this change will disproportionately affect authors and other creators who are already struggling financially.
 We very much hope that they will think again.
 We have also asked our members to let us know how they’ll be affected by the proposed change.
 If you think you will be affected, please get in touch.

 Making Tax Digital (MTD)